Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 In order to execute these _tasks_ on our data we'll need to define the order in which they need to be run; we'll do this by chaining them together into a _flow_, which defines their order of execution.

-1. we first need to remove the bad data; some rows have NaN values
+1. We first need to remove the bad data; some rows have NaN values
-2. then compute the cost of each shipment, with an additional fee added if it is an oversize penguin
+2. Then compute the cost of each shipment, with an additional fee added if it is an oversize penguin
 3. Finally, add the cost of all the shipments together to get the `total_cost` of shipping the entire population

 Prefect allows us to easily define these dependencies with Python's [context manager syntax][context manager syntax]: